-UH-Victoria does not offer correspondence courses; however, such credit may be accepted in transfer when taken from an accredited college or university.
+UH-Victoria does not offer correspondence courses; however, such credit may be accepted in transfer when taken from a college or university with recognition in some form from the U.S. Department of Education or the Texas Higher Education Coordinating Board.
 A student may apply a maximum of 18 semester hours of correspondence credit toward a bachelor's degree.
 Only 6 semester hours in the plan may be correspondence credit.